Beeston Castle and Tarporley railway station

-Beeston Castle and Tarporley railway station was a railway station serving the villages of Tarporley, Tiverton, and Beeston in Cheshire, England.
-The station was originally part of the Crewe to Chester line of the Grand Junction Railway.
+Beeston Castle and Tarporley railway station served the Cheshire villages of Tarporley, Tiverton and Beeston.
+It was originally a stop on the Crewe to Chester line of the Grand Junction Railway.

 History

 The station opened on 1 October 1840 when it was simply known as Beeston but was renamed Beeston Castle on 1 October 1868, and again Beeston Castle and Tarporley in January 1873.